 A modern cherry orchard above Naches, WA.

 The Superfresh Growers® farm team is celebrating spring!
-Honey bees have finished pollinating our apricot orchards and moved on to early-district cherry orchards.
-Snow continues to fall in the mountains, which helps store water that will be used to irrigate orchards in the summer months.
+Honey bees have finished pollinating our apricot orchards and moved to early-district cherry orchards.
+Snow continues to fall in the mountains, which helps store water used to irrigate orchards in the summer months.

 Cosmic Crisp trees waiting to be planted in fresh soil.

-Baby trees are dug in the fall, and put to sleep through the winter months in a cold, moist climate.
-In the summer months, the farm team awakens them by bringing them into a warm environment.
-The real magic happens once the trees are planted in warm, damp soil.
-Trees that look like dead sticks quickly come to life and start to bloom.
+Baby trees are dug in the fall and put to sleep in a cold, moist climate through the winter months.
+The farm team awakens them in the summer months by bringing them into a warm environment.
+The magic happens once the trees are planted in warm, damp soil.
+Trees that look like dead sticks quickly come to life and bloom.

-Following the planting, poles and wires are installed to support the baby trees.
-Irrigation lines are installed afterwards to ensure proper application of water and nutrients.
-The trees in our video will mostly likely be harvested on their third leaf, in 2021.
+After planting, poles and wires are installed to support the baby trees.
+Irrigation lines are installed afterward to ensure the proper application of water and nutrients.
+The trees in our video will likely be harvested on their third leaf in 2021.

-For more information on Superfresh Growers growing practices and see past Orchard Updates, visit superfreshgrowers.com.
+For more information on Superfresh Growers' growing practices and past Orchard Updates, visit superfreshgrowers.com.

 A freshly planted Cosmic Crisp tree in a new Superfresh Growers orchard